-SIR,
+Sir,

-I am directed to forward, for the information and orders of the Government of India, the final reports on the Settlement operations in that portion of the Sambalpur district which was excluded on its transfer to Bengal, vis., the Phuljhar Zamindari, the Chandarpur-Padampur and Malkharoda estates, and 9 Khalsa villages.
+I am directed to forward, for the information and orders of the Government of India, the final reports on the Settlement operations in that portion of the Sambalpur district which was excluded on its transfer to Bengal, viz., the Phuljhar Zamindari, the Chandarpur-Padampur and Malkharoda estates, and 9 Khalsa villages.
 I am also to enclose a copy of letters Nos.
 843-I-147 and 920-I-147, dated, respectively, the 24th June and the 2nd July 1912, from the Commissioner of Settlements, forwarding the reports.
 The Phuljhar Zamindari has now been added to the Raipur district, while the remaining estates and villages have been included in the Bilaspur district.

-- 2. The previous settlement of these tracts was made by Mr. (now Sir Bamfylde) Fuller in the years 1885-1889, together with that portion of the Sambalpur district of which they once formed a part, for a period of 14 years expiring in 1902-03.
+2. The previous settlement of these tracts was made by Mr. (now Sir Bamfylde) Fuller in the years 1885--1889, together with that portion of the Sambalpur district of which they once formed a part, for a period of 14 years expiring in 1902-03.
 Operations for a regular settlement were then begun under the orders of the Government of India and the preliminary assessment proposals for the Chandarpur-Padampur and Malkharoda groups were approved in letter No. 1803-397-2, dated the 3rd December 1902, and those for the Phuljhar Zamindari were sanctioned in Mr. Robertson's letter No. 867-216-2, dated the 7th June 1905.
-Operations were concluded in the former group in 1906 and in the latter in 1907. - 3.
-In the Chandarpur-Padampur and Malkharoda groups a detailed survey was made, the villages being regularly classified and valued.
+Operations were concluded in the former group in 1906 and in the latter in 1907.

+3. In the Chandarpur-Padampur and Malkharoda groups a detailed survey was made, the villages being regularly classified and valued.
 The result was an enhancement of 48 per cent in the full valuation of the 254 villages included in these tracts.

 The Phuljhar Zamindari was first divided for assessment into two groups, the first comprising 201 villages situated in the fertile central plain, the second 319 more backward villages, which it was intended to settle summarily.
-In the first group an enhancement of 40 per cent was decided on, while in the
+In the first group an enhancement of 40 per cent was decided on, while in the second it was at first proposed merely to extend the existing assessment to land newly broken up since the survey of 1894-95.
+This policy was reversed, however, in 1907 and an enhancement of 20 to 25 per cent imposed in this group also.

-4. In the Phuljhar Zamindari the revised settlement has been announced for a period of 20 years, commencing from the 15th January 1908 and ending on the 14th January 1928, while in the Chandarpur-Padampur and Malkharoda groups it has been announced for the periods noted below:-
+4. In the Phuljhar Zamindari the revised settlement has been announced for a period of 20 years, commencing from the 15th January 1908 and ending on the 14th January 1928, while in the Chandarpur-Padampur and Malkharoda groups it has been announced for the periods noted below :---